jrosen48/utk-homepage/content/post/2019-11-29-taking-a-break-from-social-media-take-n.md

 with friends and family, but I found other ways to communciate (I actually had two phone calls!).

 Social media is immensely powerful.
-I met (all but one of) the co-authors of the data science-related book I am writing through Twitter.
-A Facebook-based group (which I learned about through a local bike shop) for mountain biking around Lansing was the source of some of my favorite memories during my last year in Michigan.
+I met  through Twitter all (but one of) the co-authors of the data science-related book I am writing A Facebook-based groug (which I learned about through a local bike shop) for mountain biking around Lansing was the source of some of my favorite memories during my last year in
+Michigan.
 These are just a few examples.

 Some, I know, are better about moderating their use, but I'm not.
 I don't have